alnorris/returnit/README.md

 ## Features
 - Inferred const types without any explicit returns!
 - Golang style returns
+- Errors will return real error objects but extended with string literal codes that act as error enum codes.

 ## Notes
 -	Please have `strictNullChecks` to true in your tsconfig.json